-After several years in Japan, it was time to pack up the tools from cold storage, dust off the anvil, set up shop on Vancouver Island, Canada, and get the fire going.
-We are located mid-island in the Errington, Coombs, Qualicum, Parksville area.
-Read more about charcoal-making and the island workshop.
+After several years hiatus in Japan, it was time to pack up the tools from cold storage in Canada, dust off the anvil, set up shop on Vancouver Island, Canada, and get the fire going.
+We are packing up house here in… Continue reading

 Dave enjoys collecting old tools and reusing found materials for his projects.
 If you are in the area, let us know if you have some high carbon steel, wrought iron, hardwood, lumber, or interesting blacksmithing, farm, or wood working tools that need a caring home.